 The point of making a claim is to enable families to put in place measures to support their child in the long term so their future will be as little affected as possible by the long term effects of their injury.
 It also means that the individual with spinal bifida can access additional therapies including the support of specialised physiotherapy and other forms of rehabilitation that will help them limit the effects of their injury.

 If you are worried that you or a loved one could have a tethered spinal cord, it is important to get a diagnosis as soon as possible.
 Speak to your GP, explain why you think there is a risk and ask for a referral for a scan.

 Shine, our charity partner

 Shine are a charity which helps people with spina bifida and their families.
 Their website contains a lot of resources which can help you find out more about spina bifida, and by joining you’ll get access to local and national support groups.

 We’ve partnered with Shine so that we can both find more ways to help families affected by spina bifida negligence.

-My team and I have been able to help many people who’ve been left with permanent injury due to problems with their diagnosis.
-If you or someone in your family has experienced a delayed diagnosis of a tethered spinal cord, do please contact us to find out more about how we could help.
+Our team at Enable Law have been able to help hundreds of people who’ve been left with permanent injuries due to problems with their diagnosis or medical treatment.
+If you or someone in your family has experienced a delayed diagnosis of a tethered spinal cord, do please contact us to find out more about how we can help.